Today, it is impossible to find someone who doesn’t own a smartphone or is not connected to the Internet.

 However, we were able to come up with a comprehensive 3 step process that you can employ while creating a responsive web design using CSS as the markup language.
 Let’s get started.

-Our first tip regarding the responsive web design technique is taking one step at a time.
+Our first tip regarding the responsive web design technique is to take one step at a time.

 You can always start with creating a non-responsive layout design as per the default size.
 Once you are content with the layout on the non-responsive page, you can add media queries and make the required alterations to the code to make the design responsive.